Our Favorite Kitchen Table Finish is Unbelievably Easy to Apply

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-The right finish on wood not only brings out its natural warmth, but it also provides long-term protection.
+The right finish for a kitchen table not only brings out its natural warmth but also provides long-term protection.
 However, not all finishes are the same, and different products are suitable for different applications.
-If you’re looking for the best finish for kitchen table use, consider some specific factors, particularly food safety.

 1. BEST OVERALL: General Finishes Arm-R-Seal Oil Based Topcoat